red-collar-official/flutter_kore/packages/umvvm/docs/connectors.md

 Connectors are objects that describe dependency for mvvm instance.

-We can specify a type of instance we want to depend on.
+We need to specify a type of instance we want to depend on.

 We also can define count of objects that we want to connect.

 We also can specify scope of object.
 If you want unique copy of object use <b>BaseScopes.unique</b> scope.
 By default <b>BaseScopes.weak</b> is used.

-If you mark connector as lazy - instance will be connected when addressed first time with <b>getLazyLocalInstance</b> and <b>getAsyncLazyLocalInstance</b>.
+If you mark connector as lazy - instance will be connected when accessed first time with <b>getLazyLocalInstance</b> and <b>getAsyncLazyLocalInstance</b>.

 We can also specify if we want to connect object without dependencies -